 Thanksgiving is a time for family, friends and food.
 But it’s also a day to be especially cautious when it comes to cooking fires.

 Spartanburg Medical Center’s emergency center is ready for all situations.
-However, our clinical staff wants families to stay safe through safe cooking methods.
+However, our clinical staff wants families to stay safe and use proper cooking methods.

 Did you know Thanksgiving is the peak day for home cooking fires?
 The number of home fires double on Thanksgiving.